Get control of Information!

 Avoid using personal drives for SOAS records….

-Personal drives should only be used to store personal records and documents.
-All SOAS business records should be stored on shared drives where they can be readily shared with colleagues or secured (with the help of IT)
+Personal drives such as MyDocuments or OneDrive should only be used to store personal records and documents.
+All SOAS business records should be stored on shared drives or SharePoint where they can be shared with colleagues on a needs must basis (if you need help managing network file shares or SharePoint sites, please contact the IT helpdesk at firstname.lastname@example.org)

 Arrange records systematically….